tatterdemalion/django-nece/README.md

 ## Installation

 The package is under active development and is not on pypi yet.
-But you can still install the master branch by either cloning the repository and calling:
+But you can still install the master branch by either cloning the repository & running:

 ```
 python setup.py install